pathfindertools/cryptonet/content/pages/enterprise.md

       buttonType: solid
     label: ''
     headline: >-
-      Filecoin has a vast ecosystem of developers, storage providers, and clients.
+      Filecoin has a vast ecosystem of developers, storage providers, companies, and clients
     subhead: ''
     body: ''
     items: